BBaysinger/bb-react-slideshow/README.md

 ## Overview

 A reusable and multilayered interactive slideshow that supports dynamic routing, auto-slide, and user interactions like navigation, pausing, and restarting.
-It optionally adjusts height dynamically based on slide content to avoid overflow or excessive whitespace.
-Also preloads images.
+It optionally adjusts its height dynamically based on slide content to avoid overflow or excessive whitespace.
+It also preloads images.

-Slides are defined as an array of objects with background images, thumbnails, and JSX content passed in as props to make the component reusable and flexible.
+Slides are defined as an array of objects with background images, thumbnails, and JSX content passed in as props, making the component reusable and flexible.

 Dynamic routes (optional) only activate on user interaction.
-This is so the component doesn't stack the history with every auto-slide, but also because I was experimenting with redux-first routing.
-I'll come back to that.
+This ensures the component doesn't stack the history with every auto-slide.
+Additionally, I was experimenting with redux-first routing, and I’ll revisit that aspect later.

 ## Demos

-- Original design (w/ one notable change):
+- **Original design (with one notable change):**
   [https://bb-react-slideshow.netlify.app/rico](https://bb-react-slideshow.netlify.app/rico)
-- Stepper button demo:
+- **Stepper button demo:**
   [https://bb-react-slideshow.netlify.app/demo2](https://bb-react-slideshow.netlify.app/demo2)
-- Index dots (and routing disabled):
+- **Index dots (and routing disabled):**
   [https://bb-react-slideshow.netlify.app/demo3](https://bb-react-slideshow.netlify.app/demo3)

 ## Features

-- **Reusable Component**: The slideshow can be integrated into any React application and fits many use cases with the options available.
+- **Reusable Component:** The slideshow can be integrated into any React application and fits many use cases with the available options.
-- **Dynamic Routing (Optional)**: Utilize dynamic routes for deep-linking slides, keeping navigation in sync with the application state.
+- **Dynamic Routing (Optional):** Utilize dynamic routes for deep-linking slides, keeping navigation in sync with the application state.
-- **Auto-Slide Functionality**: Automatically transitions between slides, pausing when user interaction is detected.
+- **Auto-Slide Functionality:** Automatically transitions between slides, pausing when user interaction is detected.
 Includes a restart button to re-enable auto-slide.
-- **Custom Hooks**: Simplified logic using custom hooks for professional, maintainable code.
+- **Custom Hooks:** Simplified logic using custom hooks for professional, maintainable code.
-- **Configuration Options**: Adjustable settings for auto-slide timing/restart and dynamic routing.
-Two optional sets of controls.
+- **Configuration Options:** Adjustable settings for auto-slide timing/restart and dynamic routing.
+Includes two optional sets of controls.
-- **Accessibility**: Built with keyboard navigation support and ARIA attributes to ensure an inclusive experience.
+- **Accessibility:** Built with keyboard navigation support and ARIA attributes to ensure an inclusive experience.

 ## Roadmap

-- **Modularize the Controls**: Explore making controls a separate component that can be linked or passed to the slideshow component.
-Then the slideshow will use whatever features are provided in each control set.
+- **Modularize the Controls:** Explore making controls a separate component that can be linked or passed to the slideshow component.
+The slideshow will then use whatever features are provided in each control set.
-- **Finish Default Styling**: Overridable default styling should represent a basic slideshow out of the box.
+- **Finish Default Styling:** Overridable default styling should represent a basic slideshow out of the box.

+## Example

 Here is an example JavaScript function: